-COURSE OFFERINGSARCE 120: Field Research in Environmental Archaeology
+ARCE 120: Field Research in Environmental Archaeology

 Degree Requirement: F7, F11.

-This course and accompanying lab focus on a scientific understanding of the biological and geological methods and theories that are relevant to human/ environmental interaction in pre-historic and historic sites of human occupation.
+This course and accompanying lab focus on a scientific understanding of the biological and geological methods and theories that are relevant to human/environmental interaction in pre-historic and historic sites of human occupation.
 Research questions to be discussed involve three major areas of study: 1) relationships between site formation processes, environmental change and human activity; 2) plant and animal domestication and exploitation; and 3) methods for dating artifacts.
 The class and lab are held in May and early June at the Ames Plantation in Tennessee.
-Enrolment is limited; students must apply for acceptance through the director of the Archaeology Program.
+Enrollment is limited; students must apply for acceptance through the director of the Archaeology Program.

 210. Learning from Things: Material Culture Studies.

-Spring.
-Credits: 4.
+Spring, Credits: 4.

 While we are symbol users and inhabitants of imagined worlds, we are also tool makers whose hands are “dirtied” in manipulating the world.
-This course will focus attention on of our “materiality” and our engagement with the material world.
+This course will focus attention on our “materiality” and our engagement with the material world.
 Examples of material culture studies will be drawn from such disciplines as archaeology, anthropology, geography, history, art history, folklore, popular culture, architecture, and museum studies.
 Material culture studies, while a rich source of information is also a challenging arena for the study of individuals, societies and cultures because objects neither “speak” unambiguously nor directly to us.
 Students will come to appreciate how astute observation underpinned by theoretical acumen and the clever framing of questions can allow us to “learn from things.”
 This course is cross-listed as Anthropology/Sociology 290.